miro-mlynarik/uss-hiring-tasks/README.md

 ### Main task

-Predictions must be based on all available data so when I call price prediction API on 15:30 prediction should use all relevant data available even the newest one.
+Predictions must be based on all available data so when I call price prediction API on 15:30 prediction should use all relevant data available even the newest one (15:29).
 Live updates of bitcoin prices should be drawn from some free public API (f.e. https://www.coindesk.com/coindesk-api).

 #### Bonus task
 Create simple web UI to plot bitcoin prices used by prediction with the prediction itself.